marcglasberg/async_redux/README.md

  }
 ```

-## Knowing when an Action finishes
+## Waiting until an Action is finished

 In a real Flutter app it's also the case that some Widgets ask for futures
 that complete when some async process is done.